 Many non-believers have embraced the book’s claims as further evidence for the groundlessness of organized Christianity.
 Some believers, perhaps ignorant of the history of the early church, have been enthralled by the new possibilities and spiritualities the book seems to open up.

-In four Sunday sessions from August 1 to August 29, 2004, we took on some of the claims of The Da Vinci Code and put them to the test of history and current scholarship.
+In four Sunday sessions, we took on some of the claims of The Da Vinci Code and put them to the test of history and current scholarship.

 Presentations were by David Monyak.